sharonajayi/Distributed-Data-Structures/README.md

 -> Client variables & methods:

-Update{
+Update
+       {
        add() -appends to the end of the linked list

        insert() -add int in a specified index of the liked list

-       delete() -removes int in a specified index of the linked list}
+       delete() -removes int in a specified index of the linked list }

 rollback() -loads the last committed version